 Participant Grievance or Complaints

 Participants will learn in a way they can understand that they have the right to make a formal complaint, file a grievance, or appeal a decision made within KCR.
 Action taken by persons served will not result in retaliation or barriers to service.
-Staff could be subject to disciplinary actions should they retaliate.
+The staff could be subject to disciplinary actions should they retaliate.

 Participant complaints should be expressed through the following levels of review: